zc-alexfan/arctic/README.md

 - Instructions to setup data, code, and environment to train our baselines.
 - A generalized codebase to train, visualize and evaluate the results of ArcticNet and InterField for the ARCTIC benchmark.
 - A viewer to interact with the prediction.

-TODOs:

-- [ ] Add more documentation to code
-- [ ] Utils to upload test set results to our evaluation server
-- [ ] Clean code further

 ### Getting started